Registration - New and Returning Students

 Students enrolled for less than 12 credit hours may impact a student’s financial aid package, housing, and may extend a student’s graduation date.
 International students who wish to withdraw from a course are required to obtain the written permission of the Director of International Student Services in the Student Service Center; International students must be full-time to maintain valid F-1 Student Visa status.

 Time conflicts of courses are not normally permitted.
-Students whose courses conflict should meet with their academic department chair to develop an appropriate alternative schedule and a curriculum plan.
+Students whose courses conflict should meet with the the associate dean of their program to develop an appropriate alternative schedule and a curriculum plan.
 Under exceptional circumstances, students may register for courses with otherwise unsolvable time conflicts by obtaining the Time Conflict Override form.
 Overrides are processed by the Academic Coordinator.

 Transfer Credit after Matriculation